ECB warns against crisis complacency, says risks remain

 "One could have drawn the circle of systemically relevant banks a little bit tighter," Weidmann was quoted as saying by German magazine Wirtschaftswoche.
 "I'm not convinced that the ECB Governing Council is the ideal body to decide whether a bank should be closed or not."

-The next step is to establish a fund to wind down troubled banks, which Constancio said should be modelled on the U.S. Federal Deposit Insurance Corporation (FDIC).
+The next step is to establish a fund to wind down troubled banks, which Constancio said should be modeled on the U.S. Federal Deposit Insurance Corporation (FDIC).

 "This is not about creating a European fund with big amounts of money to use for resolution," Constancio said.
 "You can look to the example of the U.S., where the FDIC does this task."